Community acquired methicillin resistant staphylococcus aureus pneumonia

 1 case question available

-A 30 year old man presented with 2 days of fevers, productive cough and haemoptysis on a background of recent intravenous drug use.
+A 30 year old man presented with 2 days of fevers, productive cough and hemoptysis on a background of recent intravenous drug use.
 Three induced sputum specimens were obtained.
 Methicillin resistant staphylococcus aureus (MRSA) was cultured in two of the three specimens.
 All three were negative for acid fast bacilli.
 The patient was treated with a course of intravenous vancomycin followed by oral trimethoprim/sulphamethoxazole.

 Community acquired MRSA pneumonia most commonly occurs post influenza in young and previously healthy patients.
-It is associated with a high mortality and should be suspected in patients with a prodrome of flu like symptoms, haemoptysis, high fevers, multilobar infiltrates with cavitation on chest x-ray or a history of intravenous drug use.
+It is associated with a high mortality and should be suspected in patients with a prodrome of flu like symptoms, hemoptysis, high fevers, multilobar infiltrates with cavitation on chest x-ray or a history of intravenous drug use.
 Although community acquired MRSA pneumonia is frequently bilateral, as in this case it can be unilateral.

 MRSA pneumonias were previously predominantly nosocomial infections.
 However, since the 1990s MRSA has emerged as a community acquired pathogen.
 It most commonly causes skin and soft tissue infections.
 Community acquired MRSA pneumonia is uncommon and has an incidence between 100-1000 per 100000 and 75-85% of patients require admission to the intensive care unit 1-4.